Writing Lisp in PHP

 1. Why Phel exists and what makes it different

-2. How to write Phel, from zero
+2. How to write it from zero: syntax, data, state

 We learn by building the game.
 No spec-reading.